 I remember thinking how it was my fault that things happened to me.
 I believed that I should’ve told someone, or screamed, or did something.
 I was only a child and lacked the capacity for understanding that what happened to me, wasn’t my fault.

-I had to forgive me, first.
+I had to let go and forgive me, first.
 Empathy and compassion welcomed me to a beautiful place.
 It became ok for me to say that I excused myself for thinking that the pain others caused me was my fault.

 Finding peace within yourself is a great way to start your journey to forgiving others.